 - Propanediol has emollient, anti-aging, solvent, and preservative properties that enhance product absorption and texture.

-- It suits acne-prone skin as it removes excess oil, cleanses the skin, and prevents the pores from clogging.
+- It suits acne-prone and oily skin as it removes excess oil, cleanses the skin, and prevents the pores from clogging.

 - However, it may also cause skin irritation or an allergic reaction.